 Trash or Treasure: Teaching Students How to Evaluate Internet Resources

-This website is the result of a collaborative effort of school librarians and teachers who were teaching students how to evaluate online sources.
-Now only does it go through the steps of how and why to evaluate sources, it also provides some sources to use as examples of what to look for when evaluating a resource with activities to support student understanding.
+Prepared by the Baltimore County Public Schools, this online resource reviews the steps of how and why to evaluate sources.
+It also provides some sources to use as examples of what to look for when evaluating a resource with activities to support student understanding.